 Whatever you decide to do, don’t ever tell yourself that you’re a “bad” mother for considering adoption for you baby.
 Women come from all walks of life and choose adoption for all kinds of reasons.
 Whether you’re just thinking about it or you decide to actually go through with it, you’re never selfish for thinking of adoption for your baby, and you should never feel guilty if you do decide to place your child for adoption.

 Lastly, many women wonder, “Is putting my newborn up for adoption wrong?”
-The only way that an adoption could ever be wrong is if it doesn’t truly feel right for you.
+No. The only way that an adoption could ever be wrong is if it doesn’t truly feel right for you.
 If you’re having constant second thoughts and you continue to question your decision, it may be helpful to speak to your adoption professional for their advice about what to do next.
 Ask yourself, however, if you feel like adoption is wrong because of what your friends and family are telling you, or because you truly feel like you’re making a bad decision that doesn’t align with your beliefs.
+It is common for unsupportive friends and family members to discourage you from choosing adoption, listing all of the reasons why putting a baby up for adoption is a “bad idea.”
 Stay in touch with your feelings, and you will come to the right answer in time.

 While adoption may be the hardest decision you ever make, it might be the best choice for you and your baby.
 If you know in your heart that adoption is the right decision, then you should feel confident that you’re making a positive, brave, loving and selfless decision.
-However, if you’re curious about your other options, or if you have more questions about what is “bad” about “giving a child up” for adoption, remember that it’s never too late to speak to an adoption specialist or a counselor for more information.
+However, if you’re curious about your other options, or if you have more questions about what is “bad” about “giving a child up” for adoption, remember that it’s never too late to speak to an adoption specialist or a counselor to get the support you need.